The meaning of flowers on Mother's Day

 I think most Mum’s have all of these qualities but I confess on occasions they could be absent in mine….I might have had some bearing on their disappearance!

 Colours are crucial and we often choose the bouquet colour based on Mum’s favourite colour or to match the décor, probably not entirely clear on the meanings associated with the colours we choose.
 Pink represents gratitude and love; red signifies gratitude and appreciation, yellow means friendship and joy and white means purity and joy.
 These are real favourites for Mother’s Day.
 However the other colours in the rainbow can also make an appearance for example dark blue means integrity, purple is associated with wisdom, lavender symbolises grace and elegance, and green meaning generosity.

 Looking at the associations of all these colours, I am sure you would want them all in your bouquet and what a spectacle it would be!!
 A hand-picked bouquet with real meaning.

 We are Meadowhead Flowers @Moor Market and will be offering a handpicked bouquet service as well as bouquets already made up and ready to go.
-We will also be providing a delivery service up to 12pm on Sunday 26th March and we are taking orders for these deliveries now.
+We will also be providing a delivery service and we are taking orders for deliveries now.
 Please get in touch or come and see us, we would be happy to make sure your bouquet says what you want it to say.